Framework

 Overview

-The Pathway Forward Framework is a comprehensive tool for advancing organizational DEI (Diversity, Equity, and Inclusion) maturity within the clean energy industry.
-It provides accessible, measurable approaches for implementing DEI actions tailored specifically for renewable energy organizations.
-Understanding effective DEI practices, behaviors, and actions—regardless of size, location, or sector—can accelerate the transition to a more inclusive workplace.
+The Pathway Forward Framework is a comprehensive tool for advancing organizational growth in building fair, representative, and welcoming workplaces within the clean energy industry.
+It provides accessible, measurable approaches for implementing actions tailored specifically for renewable energy organizations.
+Understanding effective practices, behaviors, and actions that support equity and representation—regardless of size, location, or sector—can accelerate the transition to a more inclusive workplace.

 Six Levers of the Pathway Forward Framework

-The framework model identifies six “levers” of organizational functioning that are most critical to advancing DEI within clean and renewable energy sectors.
+The framework model identifies six “levers” of organizational functioning that are most critical to advancing opportunity within clean and renewable energy sectors.
 Each lever highlights actionable areas for internal assessment and growth.

 Leadership

-Leadership sets vision, directs resources, and ensures accountability to advance diversity, equity, and inclusion in clean energy organizations.
+Leadership sets vision, directs resources, and ensures accountability to foster inclusive cultures and create equitable opportunities across clean energy organizations.

 Recruitment Pipeline

-Recruiting talent involves intentionally attracting, engaging, and hiring candidates with diverse backgrounds and skill sets within the renewable energy sector.
+Recruiting talent involves intentionally attracting, engaging, and hiring candidates with varied backgrounds and skill sets within the renewable energy sector.

 Talent Management